More than $8M awarded to victim of cult in trafficking case

 KANSAS CITY, Mo.
-(AP) — More than $8 million has been awarded to a woman who alleged that the spiritual leader of a cult forced her to work without pay for a decade.
+(AP) — More than $8 million was awarded Wednesday to a woman who alleged that the spiritual leader of a cult forced her to work without pay for a decade.

-A federal judge in Kansas issued the order Wednesday on behalf of Kendra Ross.
-She alleged that from the age of 11 until 2012, when she “gathered her courage and strength to escape,” she was the victim of human trafficking at the hands of Royall Jenkins and his organization, The Value Creators.
+U.S. District Judge Daniel Crabtree of Kansas wrote in the order that Royall Jenkins and his organization, The Value Creators, exploited Kendra Ross’ vulnerability, “knowing that she was unfamiliar with the world outside the cult, had received no standard education, was constantly moved from place to place, and had no money.”
+Ross alleged in the lawsuit that from the age of 11 until 2012, when she “gathered her courage and strength to escape,” she was forced to work without pay in restaurants and as a maid, cook and childcare provider in Kansas City, Kansas; Atlanta; Dayton, Ohio; Newark, New Jersey; and New York City.

-The suit said the group forced Ross to work in restaurants and as a maid, cook and childcare provider in Kansas City, Kansas; Atlanta; Dayton, Ohio; Newark, New Jersey; and New York City.
+Crabtree said Jenkins and his group, formerly known as the United Nation of Islam, controlled Ross’ romantic relationships, imposed strict discipline and that she became “severely malnourished” because of the treatment she received.
+Crabtree said Ross was led to “believe that if she did not continue to work for them, she would suffer serious harm.”
+She has been diagnosed with post-traumatic stress disorder, according to her lawsuit.

-Ross’ attorney, Betsy Hutson, says she is “thrilled.”
-No attorney is listed for Jenkins.
+No attorney is listed for Jenkins, and he doesn’t have a listed phone number.
+Jenkins was a member of the Nation of Islam until 1978 when he formed the separate United Nation of Islam after he said that “angels and/or scientists” abducted him and escorted him through the galaxy on a spaceship and instructed him on how to govern earth.
+He established a small community of followers and business in economically depressed areas.
+The group, which taught that black males were superior to women and men of other races, changed its name to The Value Creators after Ross escaped.

 Most Read Nation & World Stories